OlivierJM/powercut/README.md

 4. Push to the Branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Note: Make sure all tests are passing and if you add new change add accompanying tests.
+Note: Make sure all tests are passing and if you add new change add accompanying tests. (`yarn test`)

 ## Code of Conduct